signdict/website/README.md

 ## Deployment

-The system is currently deployed using [gatling](https://github.com/hashrocket/gatling).
+The system is currently using [bootleg](https://github.com/labzero/bootleg) to deploy the app.
+Simply call `bootleg_user=USERNAME mix bootleg.update` to deploy it to the production environment.
-Simply execute `git push production master` to push to the repository on the server.
-The rest should be automated.

 ## Funding